All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Could thyroid cancer risk emerge with longer human exposure?

-This cannot be entirely excluded, which is why ongoing surveillance is important.
-However, several factors argue against a late-emerging risk: (1) calcitonin levels show no upward trend even with years of treatment, (2) clinical trial data through 3 to 5 years show no signal, (3) the biological basis for human C-cell stimulation is weak.
+This can't be entirely excluded, which is why ongoing surveillance is important.
+But several factors argue against a late-emerging risk: (1) calcitonin levels show no upward trend even with years of treatment, (2) clinical trial data through 3 to 5 years show no signal, (3) the biological basis for human C-cell stimulation is weak.
 Liraglutide has been on the market since 2010, providing over 15 years of real-world exposure data without a confirmed MTC signal.

 Should I check my thyroid before starting semaglutide?

-Routine thyroid ultrasound or calcitonin testing before starting semaglutide is not recommended by clinical guidelines.
+Routine thyroid ultrasound or calcitonin testing before starting semaglutide isn't recommended by clinical guidelines.
 A thorough personal and family medical history focusing on MTC and MEN2 syndrome is the appropriate screening measure.
 If you have a thyroid nodule or a family history of thyroid cancer, discuss this with your doctor before starting GLP-1 therapy. pre-treatment screening

 Does the thyroid risk differ between injectable and oral semaglutide?